-The Scots aiming to gatecrash Ryder Cup
+Scots duo aiming to gatecrash Ryder Cup

 MacIntyre refreshed for last hurrah

-MacIntyre is Scotland's best hope of making the team.
+MacIntyre is Scotland's best hope of making the final 12.
 The 25-year-old will definitely qualify with victory at Wentworth, and second place is likely to also be enough.

 Failing that, he will hope to get the nod from Harrington as a wild card, although it is a hotly-contested battle with Ryder Cup veterans Ian Poulter and Sergio Garcia the leading contenders.